deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 “Will I be here long?”

 “No, not long.
 A few years ago, you might have been here for, uh… you would say *‘a hand of moons,’* and you would never have been the same again.
 But our magic gets stronger all the time.
 Now?
-A wee—” Gupta paused. “...Uh, two hands of hands of days or so.
+A wee—” Gupta paused. “...Uh, two hands of days or so.
 And you will go home strong and clean and healthy.”

 Loor looked to Singer again.
 She was looking at this Gupta Doctor with barely disguised awe.